 The first step to control dust is to identify and monitor all dust emission sources.
-An inventory for all dust generation sources should be established and mitigation measure from each potential source should be proposed i.e. water sprinkling should be adopted to control dust emissions.

-Proper maintenance of equipment should also be ensured on a contractual basis.
+An inventory for all dust generation sources should be established and mitigation measure from each potential source should be proposed.
+Proper maintenance of equipment should also be ensured at contractual basis.
 Visual observations and dust monitoring should be used to identify additional problem areas and quantify dust emissions levels.

 Another important part of air quality management is the collection of climate data on wind direction.
 This is because wind patterns determine the extent and direction of dust plumes.
 The prevailing wind directions in the area are southerly, south-westerly, and north-easterly.
 Controlling of dust emission is also a legal requirement in terms of certain legislations as outlined below.